iFixit/pulldasher/README.md

  * `source schema.sql;`
 4. `bin/pulldasher`

+## Getting Started With Vagrant
+1. `vagrant up`
+2. `vagrant ssh`
+The provided Vagrantfile creates an Ubuntu machine with MySQL installed with the schema created.

 ## Use
 Pulldasher is driven by tags in pull requests and pull comments.
 Normally, it assumes that two code review and one quality assurance signoff will be